Cinnamon and Spice Sweet Potato Bread

 1. Begin by steaming two medium sweet potatoes or one very large sweet potato.
 Drain off any water that’s pooled, and mash with a fork.

-2. After the potatoes cool just a bit so you don’t scramble the eggs, crack two eggs over them, add oil, vanilla, buttermilk (or yogurt or sour cream) and whisk.
+2. After the potatoes cool just a bit so you don’t scramble the eggs, crack two eggs over them, add oil, vanilla, buttermilk (or yogurt or sour cream) and whisk together in a large bowl to create a sort of sweet potato puree.

 3. In another bowl, combine flour, sugars, baking soda, and a variety of spices.

 5. Turn the batter out into a 9×5-inch loaf pan or two 8×4-inch pans.
-I used one 9×5-inch and will probably opt for two 8×4 loaves next time or bake as a Budnt.
+I used one 9×5-inch or you can opt for two 8×4 loaves (they will be short) or bake as a Bundt.

 Cinnamon and Spice Sweet Potato Bread — Sweet potatoes do a wonderful job of keeping this bread extremely soft and moist.
 It's almost like cake it's so soft, springy, and bouncy!